-FCTC provides students with financial aid, guidance and career counseling, career assessment, accommodations for students with special needs and placement services.
+FCTC provides students with financial aid, guidance and career counseling, career assessment, and placement services, and accommodations for students with special needs.

-Lake Technical Center
+Lake Technical College

-Lake Technical Center is a conversion charter technical center sponsored by the Lake County School Board.
+Lake Technical College (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
 LTC's mission is to meet the educational needs of the community by offering a variety of high-quality, career-technical training opportunities.
-In school year 2013-14, LTC is offering 31 postsecondary career certificate programs.
+In school year 2014-15, LTC is offering 31 postsecondary career certificate programs.
 All 31 programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
 The career training programs are competency-based and follow the standards set by the state.
-The majority of the students enrolled at LTC are adults.
-However, secondary students may dually enroll in LTC's career certificate programs simultaneously earning secondary and postsecondary credit.